Weight loss after six weeks using Nutrient Optimiser

 Insulin resistant vs insulin sensitive

-There was minimal difference in the rate of weight loss based when they focused on the nutrient-dense high satiety foods recommended by the Nutrient Optimiser.
+Although we encourage people with elevated blood sugars to moderate their carbohydrate intake, there was minimal difference in the rate of weight loss based when they focused on the nutrient-dense high satiety foods.

 Prize pool vs free